-What's a good price on a used 2015 Volkswagen Touareg?
+What's a good price on a Used 2015 Volkswagen Touareg?

-Price comparisons for used 2015 Volkswagen Touareg trim styles:
+Price comparisons for Used 2015 Volkswagen Touareg trim styles:

-The used 2015 Volkswagen Touareg TDI Sport w/Technology is priced around $35200 with average odometer reading of 45225 miles.
+- The Used 2015 Volkswagen Touareg TDI Sport w/Technology is priced between $29,899 and$39,968 with odometer readings between 20654 and51882 miles.

-The used 2015 Volkswagen Touareg V6 Sport is priced around $28689 with average odometer reading of 25057 miles.
+- The Used 2015 Volkswagen Touareg V6 Sport w/Technology is priced between $23,526 and$25,050 with odometer readings between 44549 and59197 miles.

-The used 2015 Volkswagen Touareg TDI Lux is priced around $32496 with average odometer reading of 56458 miles.
+- The Used 2015 Volkswagen Touareg V6 Lux is priced between $24,411 and$24,411 with odometer readings between 45210 and45210 miles.

-The used 2015 Volkswagen Touareg V6 Lux is priced around $33333 with average odometer reading of 25520 miles.
+- The Used 2015 Volkswagen Touareg V6 Sport is priced between $24,500 and$24,500 with odometer readings between 47873 and47873 miles.

-Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, Virginia.
+Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, VA.
 Doing so could save you hundreds or thousands of dollars.
 Edmunds also provides consumer-driven dealership sales and service reviews to help you make informed decisions about what cars to buy and where to buy them.